Foundational Concepts

 Biomass or ratio data are often log-transformed.
 This commonly involves base-10 or natural logarithms (make sure to note which you use!).

-If your data include zeroes, you may need to add a small value to all data because you can’t calculate log(0).
+A logarithm can’t be calculated on zero.
+If your data include zeroes, you may need to add a small value to allow this calculation to proceed.
+Note that you would add this value to all data points being transformed, not just the zeroes.
 This can be done manually, or you can use an existing function such as log1p().

 Arcsin-square root

-The arcsin-square root transformation is used with proportional data such as percent cover.
-It doesn’t work for negative values or values > 1.
+The arcsin-square root transformation can be used with proportional data.
+For example, vegetation abundance is often expressed as percent cover, which is easily converted to proportions.
+This transformation doesn’t work for negative values or values > 1.

 Some authors strongly discourage using this transformation for univariate analyses (Warton & Hui 2011), but I have not seen this recommendation carried over to multivariate contexts.